dicebear/dicebear/apps/docs/pages/create-styles/definition-schema/index.md

 `<defs>` element while letting style authors ship reusable fragments (filters, gradients, masks, …) and reference them from elsewhere in the tree.

+Elements below `defs` and below `clipPath` cannot carry `animations`, and neither can elements no group can wrap: `stop`, `tspan`, `textPath`, `mpath` and the filter primitives.
+The schema rejects such definitions.
+A `<use>` clones only the node it references, so an animation on the def would never reach the instance.
+Animate the `<use>` element instead.
+Elements below `mask` may carry animations.

 ## `components`

 Named, randomizable parts of the avatar.
 Each component defines a set of